The Claret Comes of Age

 (The conical concrete tanks where many of the Claret lots are fermented, the hand-sorting table with Pellenc de-stemmer, and Aryn barrel sampling wines during his evaluation process)

-In 2014, we moved into a new winemaking facility in Walla Walla and the 2014 vintage of Claret is the first Claret fully made in our new facility.
-Pictured above, you can see the difference in equipment, hand-sorting, fermentation tanks, and storage.
+In 2014, we moved into a custom winemaking facility designed by our winemaker Aryn, and the 2014 vintage of Claret is the first Claret fully made in this new facility.
+Pictured in the above photo, you can see the difference in equipment, hand-sorting, fermentation tanks, and storage.
 From the conical concrete tanks to the Pellenc de-stemmer and the temperature-controlled area where our Claret barrels are able to age at the right temperature, the Walla Walla facility is superior in every way.

 We take a tremendous amount of pride in making a wine that is distinctly Washington, yet is enjoyed all over the country.
 Here’s how Aryn sees the new winemaking facility and its impact on the 2014 Claret: